smaillimp/focus-track-javascript-advanced/setup/README.md

      - Install homebrew, see: https://brew.sh/
      - Install Node.js via homebrew, see https://formulae.brew.sh/formula/node

 2. Check if the installation was successful.
-Enter the following commands in your terminal:
+Enter the following commands in your CLI:
    - `node --version`
    - `npm --version`